Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Risk bounds for the MLE

 \end{theorem}

-Theorem~\ref{thm:ConvVrais} establishes convergence to the limit likelihood $\kullback^n_{\bayes}(\pi)$ when the number of nodes $N$ goes to $\infty$ while $n$ remains fixed.
-The rate of almost sure convergence $\ordermax{n}{N}$ is proportional to $N$ by Lemma~\ref{lem:RR:stat}.
-Eq~\eqref{eq:ApproxRisk} is the key to understand the definition of the risk function used in the next section.
-We proceed as in Vapnick's learning theory \cite{MR1641250, MR0474638} described now to establish a parallel with our framework.
+Theorem~\ref{thm:ConvVrais} is proved in Section~\ref{ProofThm2}.
+It establishes convergence of the likelihood to the limit $\kullback^n_{\bayes}(\pi)$ when the number of nodes $N\to \infty$ while $n$ remains fixed.
+The rate of almost sure convergence $\ordermax{}{E}$ is proportional to $N$ in this case by Lemma~\ref{lem:RR:stat}.
+Eq~\eqref{eq:ApproxRisk} is the key to understand the definition of the risk function used in Section~\ref{sec:RBMLE}.

 Let $Y,Y_1,\ldots,Y_N$ denote i.i.d. observations in $\cY$, let $F$ denote a set of parameters, and let $\ell: F\times\cY\to\rset$ denote a loss function.
 The empirical risk minimizer is defined in this context by